-In Sweden there are currently 103 hospitals (Vården i siffor 2021).
+Sweden currently has over 100 hospitals (Vården i siffror 2021).
 The Swedish counties are grouped into 6 health care regions to facilitate cooperation and keep the high level of medical care.
 Emergency services are provided by 70% of the region hospitals and the university hospitals.
 The latter are also focused on specialized care (The Commonwealth Fund 2020).
-Sweden has a low density of hospital beds per inhabitant, with 2.1 beds per 1,000 inhabitants in 2018 (OECD 2020).
+Sweden has a low density of hospital beds per inhabitant, with 2.1 beds per 1,000 inhabitants in 2020 (OECD 2022).

-The KPIs used for Swedish hospitals are based on data published by regional governments and local municipalities.
+The hospital quality metrics used for Swedish hospitals are based on data published by regional governments and local municipalities.
 Indicators are selected by Swedish officials in cooperation with different data holders such as specific registry data or the National Board of Health and Welfare in Sweden.
 However, not all indicators are published on a hospital-level (e.g. only on a regional level) and others are not comparable across hospitals.
-Therefore, the most generally applicable indicators for the process were selected to determine the KPI score which was calculated using the most current data:
+Therefore, the most generally applicable indicators for the process were selected to determine the hospital quality metrics score which was calculated using the most current data:

-- Waiting time in emergency room for patients 19 years and older (2019) - Waiting time in emergency room for patients 80 years and older (2019) - Mortality rate 28 days after hospitalized stroke (2018) - Mortality rate 28 days after hospitalized heart attack (2018)
+- Waiting time in emergency room for patients 19 years and older (2020) - Waiting time in emergency room for patients 80 years and older (2020) - Mortality rate 28 days after hospitalized stroke (2020) - Mortality rate 28 days after hospitalized heart attack (2020)